raquelsilva/programming_for_teens/docs/Lesson2.md

 In this day you have a positive balance.
 You earned three Euro.
 Nice!
 So, notice that the red symbols cancel the black ones.

-Let's now see graphically how we could represent positive and negative numbers.
+Let's now see graphically how this information could be represented.
+For this follow this [link](https://github.com/raquelsilva/programming_for_teens/blob/master/Integers.ipynb) to access one of the notebooks.